Case study · Building in public

 Composition-space coordinates

-Elements are stored in output resolution (16:9 = 1920×1080), not screen pixels; the editor renders a scaled view.
-The export must match the editor — store coordinates once at final resolution and every view (editor at ~50%, Remotion at 100%) just multiplies by its own scale.
+Coordinates are stored once, in the real output resolution (1920×1080), never in screen pixels — the editor just shows a scaled-down view.
+That's why the export always matches the editor: every view (editor at ~50%, the render at 100%) just multiplies by its own scale.
 This one conversion powers canvas dragging, drop-to-canvas, and scrubbing.

 data → screen : × scale (shrink to fit the window)